tlicata/city/README.md

-This is an Erlang project.
+This is an experimental project trying to simulate _something_ about a city.

 Some ideas and explanations are in [wat.org](wat.org).